Chart Color Schemes

 Rochedale - Burbank has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 62 projects that could affect the region.
-Notable initiatives include Shafston College Rochedale Campus and Mixed-Use Development, INNOVA Rochedale, Rochedale Road and Ford Road Stormwater Project, and Rochedale Terrace Masterplan.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 57 projects that may affect this region.
+Notable projects include Shafston College Rochedale Campus and Mixed-Use Development, INNOVA Rochedale, Rochedale Road and Ford Road Stormwater Project, and Rochedale Terrace Masterplan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.